 Xinansuo Old Town in Mengzi City, Honghe

-Xinansuo Old Town新安所古镇 is located in the southeastern part of Mengzi City, approximately 6 kilometers from the city center.
-Established in the eighth year of the Zhengde era (1513) during the Ming Dynasty, the Xinansuo Military Garrison (新安守御千户所) was built in 1517, leading to the construction of the Xinansuo City (新安所城).
-This area has left behind numerous historical and cultural relics, from ancient streets dating back to the Ming and Qing Dynasties to military sites.
+Xinansuo Old Town (新安所古镇) is located in the southeastern part of Mengzi City (蒙自市), approximately 6 kilometers from the city center.
+Established in the eighth year of the Zhengde era (1513) during the Ming Dynasty, the Xinansuo Military Garrison (新安守御千户所) was built in 1517, leading to the construction of Xinansuo City (新安所城).
+The area retains numerous historical and cultural relics, from Ming and Qing Dynasty streets to military sites.

 A Tranquil Journey Through History

-The history of Xinansuo can be traced back to the reign of Emperor Wu of the Han Dynasty, when the ancient County of Bangu (贲古县) was established nearby over two thousand years ago.
-This long-standing military and agricultural culture has nurtured the Xinansuo Old Town, weaving a rich tapestry of cultural history.
-The military garrison established here played a significant role in local governance and defense.
+The history of Xinansuo traces back over two thousand years to the Han Dynasty, when the ancient County of Bangu (贲古县) was established nearby.
+The military and agricultural culture of the area has shaped Xinansuo Old Town, and the garrison played an important role in local governance and defense.

 Cultural Memories